 - If you want to remain independent in your own home, ensure it remains a good fit for you as you age and if your health changes.
 Research the availability and cost of assistive devices and home modifications to ensure you can live safely and securely on your own.

-- It allows you to make important decisions while you are still capable, both physically and mentally.
+- Make important decisions while you are still capable, both physically and mentally.

-- Family and care professionals will know your care wishes, should you be unable to communicate them yourself.
+- Ensure family and care professionals know your care wishes, should you be unable to communicate them yourself.

-- By thinking ahead, you have the time to explore options available to you to pay for long-term care.
+- Have the time to explore options available to you to pay for long-term care.